 The caves occupy a fairly large area around the south of the Udaigiri hill.
 Cave number one is 'Rani Gompa' or 'Rani Ka Naur'(cave of queen), which is adorned with spectacular sculptures of elephants, monkeys, sword fights and abduction of women, all of which are linked with King Kharvela.
 Cave number three and four are double-storied and they are famous for the magnificent sculptures as well as architectural simplicity.

 The sculptures include images of lion and its prey, elephants with snakes around them and some unusual creatures of animals with winged body sitting at the top of pillar.
 The 'Ganesha Gumpha' or cave number ten is facing directly the Rani Gumpha, where there is elephant headed Lord Ganesha on the rear wall of the cell.
 There is cave 14or 'Pavana Gumpha' (Cave of Purification) and the small Sarpa Gumpha (Servant Cave), whose tiny door is surmounted with a three-headed cobra.
 There is also a 'Dev Sabha', where the entire area is covered with thousands of relics scattered here and there.
-An ancient tank is also located here whose holy water is called 'Akash Ganga'(Ganga
+An ancient tank is also located here whose holy water is called 'Akash Ganga'(Ganga from the Heavens).

 Several inscriptions were chiselled on the caves and a number of inscriptions are found in the Hathi Gumpha, which depict that the Chedi dynasty ruled Kalinga from their own capital.

 Apart from these, a recent excavation proves the existence of a monastery namely the Madhavapura Mahavihara in Udaigiri.
 The Madhavapura Mahavihara monastery is decked with numerous brilliant sculptures by the Buddhists.
 Moreover, Hieun Tsang, the Chinese traveller to India, has mentioned ample references of Udaigiri in his travelogue.
 As per this Chinese traveller, a number of monasteries were situated by the Buddhists in the ancient times.
 Numbers of ancient inscriptions, brick stupas and carved sculptures are the things that Udaigiri caves and monasteries flaunt.

 Udayagiri also consists of a brick stupa, two brick monasteries, a beautiful stepped-stone decorated with inscriptions on it, and also rock-cut sculptures atop the hill behind.